 Kitchen Tools for Angel Food Cake Recipe

 Below are recommended kitchen tools for making a beautiful angel food cake from scratch.
 If a KitchenAid stand mixer is within your budget, I say go for it.
 In the kitchen my stand mixers and extra mixing bowls are my best friends.
 I use them several times a week.
-For this sponge cake recipe, you definitely use just a standard egg separator, but isn’t this chicken one adorable?
+For this sponge cake recipe you can definitely use a standard egg separator, but isn’t the chicken one below simply adorable?
 I absolutely love infusing a bit of fun and whimsy in my kitchen!

 Angel Food Cake with Citrus Glaze

 This beautiful angel food cake with citrus glaze is just as delicious as it looks!
 This authentic bakery recipe produces a light and fluffy cake with a heavenly texture.
 The scrumptious citrus glaze has a fabulous burst of citrus flavor.
 In addition to lemon juice in the yummy glaze, we use a bit of Grand Mariner (orange liqueur) to elevate the taste, but you're welcome to substitute orange juice instead!

 - 1 + 1/4 cup cake flour

 - 1 + 1/2 cups egg whites, room temperature